Harry Maguire: Leicester City

 On 15 June 2017, Maguire signed for Premier League club Leicester City on a five-year contract for an initial £12 million fee, potentially rising to £17 million with add-ons.
 He made his debut on 11 August as the season began with a 4–3 loss away to Arsenal, and eight days later he scored his first goal for Leicester, heading in Riyad Mahrez's corner to conclude a 2–0 home win over Brighton & Hove Albion.
 He played in every minute of the 2017–18 season and was awarded Player of the Season, as well as Players' Player of the Season at the club's end of season awards.

 Amid speculation about a transfer to Manchester United for a potential world-record fee for a defender, Leicester manager Claude Puel confirmed on transfer deadline day of 9 August 2018 that Maguire would stay at the club, his only travel to Manchester being to face United with the Leicester squad in the fixture on the following evening.

+On 25 August 2018, Maguire scored a stoppage-time winner in a 2–1 win against Southampton, winning the man of the match award.
+On 29 September, he scored in a 2–0 win against Newcastle United, gaining the man of the match award.
+On 30 January 2019, Maguire scored the equalising goal in a 1–1 draw against Liverpool.